Clearwater Marine Aquarium: Meet Winter, the Star of 'Dolphin Tale'

 “Hi, Winter!” the boy next to Taran calls.

-Taran will have to wait until later in the week to see Winter the dolphin up close during a “meet-and-greet” with campers, but he is already very familiar with her life story – a story that has reached millions across the globe and converted this former sewage treatment plant into an international sensation almost overnight.
+Taran already is very familiar with Winter's life story – a story that has reached millions across the globe and converted this former sewage treatment plant into an international sensation almost overnight.

 “Nine of them were on the way here,” Taran says about the drive from Missouri to Florida.

 But this morning, he learned something his fellow campers were already eagerly anticipating about "Dolphin Tale 2."
 Along with the returning all-star cast that includes Nathan Gamble, Morgan Freeman, Ashley Judd, Harry Connick Jr., Cozi Zuehlsdorff and Winter herself, is a new resident of the aquarium: a rescued dolphin named Hope.
 Before Taran moves on with his class, he catches a glimpse of Hope swimming next to Winter.

 “It’s just a magnificent wonder to be here,” Taran says.
 “I love this place.”

 Given skyrocketing attendance and big expansion plans since the first movie’s release, it appears many agree.

 Coverage started locally.
 A story in the St. Petersburg Times appeared a month after the December 2005 rescue of a baby bottlenose dolphin, found by a fisherman entangled in the rope of a crab trap in the cold waters of Mosquito Lagoon near Cape Canaveral.